April 18, 2019

 Empower Your Team

-As part of our efforts to understand every aspect of the workplace, Mars Drinks has conducted extensive research to understand the needs of offices all over North America.
+As part of our efforts to understand every aspect of the workplace, we've conducted extensive research to understand the needs of offices all over North America.
 In a survey of more than 4,000 workers, respondents who reported that they “have control over the things that are important to me” also proved highly likely to enjoy a sense of well-being on the job.
 They’re also more likely to be engaged, collaborative, and productive than workers who feel otherwise.

 Fostering a workplace culture that gives people a sense of control can help build an environment where each person takes responsibility and works more efficiently.
 This control can come in the form of flexible hours, frequently soliciting employee feedback, or even allowing your teams more control over their projects and workload.